 Spouse.
 Legally married to member at least 1 year before separation from service and residing with member at time of death.
-Benefits terminate upon remarriage.
+Benefits terminate upon remarriage but may be reinstated upon termination of a subsequent marriage.

 Child.
-Younger than age 18, or 22 if full time student.
+Younger than age 18, or younger than age 22 if enrolled in an accredited college or vocational school.